 Students are introduced to the process of analysing and interpreting art works of the Twentieth Century.
 Students will learn to use appropriate terminology when making, discussing and writing about art.
-They will research and discuss how art works have communicated ideas that reinforce and challenge social, cultural and artistic values.

-Students will develop an awareness of the functions of art by exploring and analyzing the works of artists of the past and the present.
+They will explore and create three dimensional art forms, whilst developing an awareness of the functions of art by exploring and analysing the works of artists of the past and the present.